openjournals/joss/docs/submitting.md

 ## Submission requirements

-- The software should be open source as per the [OSI definition](https://opensource.org/osd)
+- The software should be open source as per the [OSI definition](https://opensource.org/osd).
-- The software should have an **obvious** research application
+- The software should have an **obvious** research application.
-- You should be a major contributor to the software you are submitting
+- You should be a major contributor to the software you are submitting.
-- The software should be a significant contribution to the available open source software that either enables some new research challenges to be addressed or makes addressing research challenges significantly better (e.g., faster, easier, simpler)
+- The software should be a significant contribution to the available open source software that either enables some new research challenges to be addressed or makes addressing research challenges significantly better (e.g., faster, easier, simpler).
 - The software should be feature complete (no half-baked solutions) and designed for maintainable extension (not one-off modifications).
 Minor ‘utility’ packages, including ‘thin’ API clients, are not acceptable.

 In addition, the software associated with your submission must:

-- Be stored in a repository that can be cloned without registration
+- Be stored in a repository that can be cloned without registration.
-- Be stored in a repository that is browsable online without registration
+- Be stored in a repository that is browsable online without registration.
-- Have an issue tracker that is readable without registration
+- Have an issue tracker that is readable without registration.
-- Permit individuals to create issues/file tickets against your repository
+- Permit individuals to create issues/file tickets against your repository.

 JOSS publishes articles about research software.
 This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.